Team Managers

 If you are an experienced Team Manager, please consider acting as a mentor for a new Team Manager.
 DI can be an overwhelming program to jump right into.
 As a new Team Manager, having a person to talk with, run ideas past, etc. is so helpful.
 By providing this small service, you will truly be able to make a big difference for another Destination Imagination team.

-If you are interested in becoming a mentor, contact Kate Donelan.
+If you are interested in becoming a mentor, contact Tina Morgenthaler.

 Manager Mentor Duties: